 In summary, we have found that the most general EFT extension of the SM is the HEFT using polar coordinates on the scalar field manifold.
 In this framework the Goldstone bosons transform non-linearly under the electroweak symmetry group or the larger custodial symmetry group~$\mathcal{G}=\mathrm{O}(4)$.
 The subcategory of EFTs that have a $\mathcal{G}$~fixed point at the origin belong to the SMEFT class.
 For these theories it is possible to pick coordinates around this fixed point in which the Higgs field transforms linearly.
 Eventually, the SM is a subcategory of SMEFT with a flat scalar field manifold~$\mathcal{M}_\mathrm{SM}=\mathbb{R}^4$.
 We can therefore schematically write

 Given the relation~\eqref{eq:SMEFTHEFT}, the last few years have seen an intense activity in identifying concrete examples of UV models that cannot be well described by the SMEFT.
-As pointed out in~\cite{Cohen:2020xca}, this can happen under two conditions: i)~when (non-SM) particles which acquire mass via electroweak symmetry breaking are integrated out, introducing non-analytic dependence from the Higgs field in the corresponding EFT~\cite{Falkowski:2019tft}; ii)~when additional sources of electroweak symmetry breaking are present besides a single scalar doublet.
-These two conditions signal that the $\mathrm{O}(4)$~fixed point in the scalar manifold is not the most convergent choice as origin for a Taylor expansion.
-However, such point can still exists also in this class of models and the SMEFT description can still be quite effective.
+As pointed out in \cite{Cohen:2020xca}, this can happen under two conditions: i)~when (non-SM) particles which acquire mass via electroweak symmetry breaking are integrated out, introducing non-analytic dependence from the Higgs field in the corresponding EFT \cite{Falkowski:2019tft}; ii)~when additional sources of electroweak symmetry breaking are present besides a single scalar doublet.\footnote{An example was mentioned previously \cite{Manohar:2018aog}.} These two conditions signal that the $\mathrm{O}(4)$~fixed point in the scalar manifold is not the most convergent choice as origin for a Taylor expansion, and that the cutoff of the effective theory is necessarily low, in fact below $4\pi v$~\cite{Banta:2021dek, Alonso:2021rac}.
+Depending on how these two conditions are realized (in terms of masses and couplings of the new states) the SMEFT represents a good or bad description of the underlying theory.
 An instructive comparison of SMEFT and HEFT for a concrete UV model can be found in \cite{Buchalla:2016bse}.

-On general grounds, a breakdown of the SMEFT description happens only if the non-SM states integrated out, connected to the mechanism of electroweak symmetry breaking (either as sources of the breaking or because they acquire mass via this breaking), are sufficiently close to the electroweak scale~\cite{Banta:2021dek}.
+On general grounds, a breakdown of the SMEFT description happens only if the non-SM states integrated out, which are connected to the mechanism of electroweak symmetry breaking (either as sources of the breaking or because they acquire mass via this breaking), are sufficiently close to the electroweak scale \cite{Banta:2021dek}.
 It is fair to say that no indication of such states is present in current high-energy data.